Aviv Geffen: Childhood

-Despite being a great nephew of legendary Israeli General and former Defense Minister, Moshe Dayan, Aviv Geffen refused to enlist in Israel's mandatory military service, as a conscientious objector.
-Geffen has previously called for other Israeli youth to avoid military service and criticized Israel for being "a paranoid country where people think they always have to be strong."
+Although a great-nephew (via his grandmother Aviva) of the legendary Israeli General and former Defense Minister, Moshe Dayan, Geffen refused enlistment in the mandatory Israeli military service, claiming conscientious objector status.
+He had previously advocated that Israeli youth should likewise refuse military service and criticized Israel for being "a paranoid country where people think they always have to be strong."